 It is a common mistake to think that you build muscle while you are in the gym.
 This could not be further from the truth.
 The body’s process of building lean muscle tissue takes place outside of the gym, when you’re resting and sleeping.

-The rest plays a vital role in the process of building muscle, and if you do not rest properly, you are limiting your profit potential.
+Resting plays a vital role in the process of building muscle, and if you do not rest properly, you are limiting your full potential.
 You should always rest properly between workouts and get a solid night’s sleep.

-If you are experiencing something unusual when you train, including tensions, aches, or just feel weak that day, don’t put yourself under so much effort and give it up.
+If you are experiencing something unusual when you train, including tensions, aches, or just feel weak that day, don’t put yourself under so much pressure.
 Listen to your body.
-It is better to carry out a maintenance training, than to suffer the risk of injury.
+It is better to train gradually than to suffer the risk of injury.